clburlison/clburlison.com/_posts/2015-03-28-ADacctChange.md

 </div>

 #Solution
-To solve the issues described above you can delete the Cached Accounts from any affect OS X computer.
+To solve the issues described above you can delete the Cached Accounts from any affected OS X computer.
 This will of course allow the employee to log in using their newly structured account name with the one minor set-back of having all their files deleted (or located in the old path).
 It does fix all the Kerberos issues.
 I however had no intentions of copying files for hundreds of employees throughout my organization.

 What I needed to do was modify the Cached User Accounts already present on our OS X computers.
 It also needed to meet the following requirements: